Kilonso1/ansible_lecture/README.md

 # ansible_lecture

-This is my awesome Ansible repository that I craeted
+This is my awesome Ansible repository that I created today